Peptides Vietnam LogoPeptides Vietnam

 1921

-Frederick Banting and Charles Best isolate insulin from canine pancreatic extracts at the University of Toronto — the first peptide hormone ever isolated.
+Frederick Banting and Charles Best isolate insulin from canine pancreatic extracts at the University of Toronto, the first peptide hormone ever isolated.11

 1922

 Leonard Thompson, a 14-year-old diabetic, becomes the first human to receive insulin injections.
-His blood sugar normalizes.
-The era of peptide medicine begins.
+His blood sugar normalizes.1112 The era of peptide medicine begins.

 1923

-Eli Lilly begins commercial production of insulin.
-Banting and J.J.R.
-Macleod receive the Nobel Prize in Physiology or Medicine.
+Eli Lilly begins commercial production of insulin.13 Banting and J.J.R.
+Macleod receive the Nobel Prize in Physiology or Medicine.10

 1953

-Vincent du Vigneaud synthesizes oxytocin in the laboratory — the first peptide hormone ever synthesized.
-He receives the Nobel Prize in Chemistry (1955).
+Vincent du Vigneaud determines the sequence of oxytocin and synthesizes it, establishing that the hormone is a nine-residue peptide and making it the first peptide hormone ever synthesized.201921 He receives the Nobel Prize in Chemistry in 1955.22

 1953

-Frederick Sanger determines the complete amino acid sequence of insulin, proving that proteins have defined structures.
-Another Nobel Prize followed in 1958.
+Frederick Sanger determines the complete amino acid sequence of insulin, proving that proteins have defined structures.23 Another Nobel Prize followed in 1958.24

 1954